wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.0.1 =
+* AFTER UPGRADING FROM 2.9.14: Make sure you deactivate and reactivate Relevanssi in order to make the database changes happen.
+* Fixed lots of problems in logging searches.
+* Added an alert when user hasn't selected any post types to index (and default values).
+* Custom field setting 'visible' works now.
+* Searching by category title works now, and you can adjust the category weight in the settings.

 = 3.0 =
 * AFTER UPGRADING FROM 2.9.14: Make sure you deactivate and reactivate Relevanssi in order to make the database changes happen.